grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-I used `Received(1)` instead of just `Received()`, because attempting to close the channel several times might cause trouble, so I want to be explicit on the expectaton that the `DataDispatch` should close the channel exactly once.
+I used `Received(1)` instead of just `Received()`, because attempting to close the channel several times might cause trouble, so I want to be explicit on the expectation that the `DataDispatch` should close the channel exactly once.
 Another thing -- I am not removing the `Assert.True(false)` yet, as the current implementation already closes the channel and so the Statement could become true if not for this assertion (if it compiled, that is).
 I will remove this assertion only after I fully define the behavior.

 ### Expecting exception